jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 ```

+### Exercise 3 {.exercise}

-3. Copy and paste the contents of `diamond-sizes.Rmd` from <https://github.com/hadley/r4ds/tree/master/rmarkdown> in to a local R markdown document.
+> Copy and paste the contents of `diamond-sizes.Rmd` from <https://github.com/hadley/r4ds/tree/master/rmarkdown> in to a local R markdown document.
 Check that you can run it, then add text after the frequency polygon that describes its most striking features.

 For an example R markdown document, see the exercises in the next section.

 ##  Code Chunks

-Excercises 1--3 are answered in ...
+Exercises 1--3 are answered in ...

 ```